NotePlan/plugins/README.md

 **Step 2: Install Node (if not installed)**

-Make sure you have a recent version of `node` and `npm` installed (if you need to install node, `brew install node` is the quickest method, you can follow instructions on [node website](https://nodejs.org/en/download/)).
+Make sure you have a recent version of `node` and `npm` installed (if you need to install node, `brew install node@16` is the quickest method, you can follow instructions on [node website](https://nodejs.org/en/download/)).

 **Step 3: Initialize Local Development Environment**